Shell India to challenge tax claim on share funding

 Shell India said on Monday that as part of its investment in the country Shell India Markets Pvt Ltd issued 87 million shares to parent Shell Gas BV at 10 rupees apiece in 2009.

-Tax authorities have valued those at 183 rupees a share, proposing an adjustment in the value of the deal of 152 billion rupees, Shell said.
+Tax authorities have valued those at 183 rupees a share, proposing an adjustment in the value of the deal of 152 billion rupees ($2.7 billion), Shell said.

 India has stepped up enforcement of tax collections as it looks to raise revenue to help plug its fiscal deficit.